schoradt/yii2-video-embed-widget/README.md

     height: 100%;
 }
 ```
-> NOTE: If you don't want the video to display responsively, you can disable responsive display by setting the "responsive" parameter to false, or by simply not including the above CSS in your stylesheet.
+> NOTE: If you don't want the video to display responsively, you can disable responsive display by setting the `responsive` parameter to `false`, or by simply not including the above CSS in your stylesheet.
 ```php
 <?= VideoEmbed::widget(['responsive' => false, 'url' => 'http://www.youtube.com/watch?v=NMjA5N7kbEQ']); ?>
 ```

 ### Custom Container ID and Class Settings
 You can set a custom container ID or custom container classes by passing the respective parameters.